ircv3/ircv3-specifications/extensions/setname.md

 ## Motivation

-Realnames have historically been immutable.
-This has never been much of an issue, as they were rarely used and usually not as present in client UIs.
-Still, multiple IRCds have provided independent, non-standard commands to update realnames.

-Nowadays, this has changed.
-Multiple clients show realnames directly in chat (e.g. next to the nickname) or use information from the realname to provide user-visible enhancements (e.g. using emails in the realname to provide gravatar based avatars).

-Due to this, the ability to change the realname has become relevant.
+Historically, a user's realname could only be set on the initial connection handshake.
+However, multiple IRC servers have provided independent non-standard commands to update the realname without reconnecting.
+This specification describes a standardised behaviour based on these existing implementations.

 ## Description

 The `draft/setname` client capability allows clients to change their realname (GECOS) on an active connection.
 It also allows servers to directly inform clients about such a change.
 This avoids a client reconnect when updating this value.

 This capability MUST be referred to as `draft/setname` at capability negotiation time.